 Oyster cards (London)

-Like the Queen, buses in London are cash-free.
-To travel on one, you’ll need a contactless Oyster Card from Transport for London or use a contactless bank card.
+Buses in London are cash-free: to travel on one, you’ll need to get yourself an Oyster Card from Transport for London or use a contactless bank card.

-These cards can be loaded up with travelcards and passes (daily, weekly or longer) and touched-in and -out to travel on most buses, trains, tube, tram and river services across London.
+These cards can be loaded up with travelcards and passes (daily, weekly or longer) and tapped-in and out to travel on most buses, trains, tubes and river services across London.

 They can also be loaded with cash and used pay-as-you-go – with a handy daily capped rate (so you won’t pay more than the equivalent day travelcard).

-A single bus journey costs a flat-rate £1.50 and – worth knowing – if your balance or travelcard runs out you can make one more trip without adding funds, so you won’t get stranded somewhere.
+A single bus journey costs a flat-rate £1.50 and it’s also worth knowing that if your balance or travel card runs out, you can make one more trip without adding funds, so you won’t get stranded somewhere.

 You can bag 30% off travelcard fares and bus/tram passes with an 18+ Student Card.
-It costs a tenner and you’ll need a London address, proof of student status and a photo.
+It costs a tenner and you’ll need a London address, proof of student status and a recent photo to get one.
 If you’ve got a 16-25 railcard, you can combine discounts to get 34% off some off-peak fares.

 Check out our London student city guide for more information on getting the most out of the Capital.

 If you only use the bus every now and then you’ll still want to be fare-savvy – here are our top tips on how to save on bus journeys.

 An increasing number of cities, including Manchester and Leeds, offer free metro buses.
 Their routes often pass through university campuses and other student hot-spots.
 Check your local transport website and, if your city has one, make the most of it!